 There are certain things you just can’t expect your colleagues to understand — this handy list will help them to

-When you were still out competing and your test hadn’t gone quite as planned, there are some comments from the
+Sometimes, when you’ve been out competing and your test hasn’t gone quite as planned, there are some comments from the

 For all the latest news analysis, competition reports, interviews, features and much more, don’t miss Horse & Hound magazine, on sale every Thursday.